pegeler/eddington2/README.md

     return E
 ```

+## Deprecation

-NOTE: The entries in this repo are a mix of algorithms A and B. If both A and B
+The entries in this repo are a mix of algorithms A and B. If both A and B
 are present for a given langauage, I append _`-deprecated`_ to the file name
 containing algorithm A.